Posts Tagged ‘context’

 Some people might suggest that flipped classrooms become policy.
 I would ask them if they are just changing the nature of homework instead of dealing with the problems that homework creates (no support at home, more tuition, less quality family time, more unnecessary stress, etc.).

 I am not sure that content reduction will help.
-I recall being involved in curricular reduction about 15 years ago when I was a teacher.
+I recall being involved in curricular reduction more than 15 years ago when I was a teacher.
 Now there only seems to be more to do.
 Why?
 Instead of filling the time with exploratory or creative ventures, teachers filled the time with anything linked to test preparation.

 In an effort to develop kids holistically, curriculum time was also filled with other activities.
 In theory, this is a wonderful idea.
 In reality, this breaks down when things like zoo visits become administrative, logistical, and legal challenges instead of pedagogical ones.
 Kids then spend their time following orders and rushing from one station to another instead of learning deeply.